Synchrony Financial (SYF) Shares Down Despite Recent Market Volatility

-Synchrony Financial (NYSE: SYF)’s stock price has decreased by -0.84 compared to its previous closing price of 35.80. however, the company has experienced a -0.75% decrease in its stock price over the last five trading days.
+Synchrony Financial (NYSE: SYF)’s stock price has decreased by -1.23 compared to its previous closing price of 35.98.
+Despite this, the company has experienced a -1.06% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 04/13/21 that Gap to Replace Longtime Credit-Card Issuer Synchrony With Barclays

 Is It Worth Investing in Synchrony Financial (NYSE: SYF) Right Now?

-The price-to-earnings ratio for Synchrony Financial (NYSE: SYF) is 5.81x, which is above its average ratio.
-Moreover, the 36-month beta value for SYF is 1.62.
-Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 3 as “sell.”
+The price-to-earnings ratio for Synchrony Financial (NYSE: SYF) is above average at 5.89x, while the 36-month beta value is 1.62.

 Will You Miss Out On This Growth Stock Boom?